devbas/ovassistant-alpha/README.md

 # ovassistant-alpha
 Alpha implementation of OV Assistant

+## Considerations
+This project is designed with the following principles in mind:

+1) Data should be locked into OV Assistant and only be exportable by end-users, no third (commercial) parties.
+2) Keep the human in the loop.
+Any feedback provided by endusers (for example, selecting an alternative vehicle) should be analyzed if it can contribute to a better version of the ML model.
+3) Location history should be kept completely seperate from other personal information, such as, but not limited to, email addresses.

 ## REST API Prerequisites

 - Classification from a client application requires a Bearer token provided by Lionoda.